yranib01/228FinalProject/README.md

 *********************************************************************************************************************************************
-* For non-beamforming methods, run train_compare_spectral.py.
+* For non-beamforming methods, run load_dataset.py and then train_compare_spectral.py.
 All other python files perform various preprocessing tasks or are deprecated. *
 *********************************************************************************************************************************************

 /!\ The S5 EXPERIMENT DATA (non-noisy) is too large for GitHub.
 Please download it from this link: